 Endless research and continuing development are among the most important qualities that a composer might have.

 Francesco Di Fiore, pianist and composer, was born in Palermo.
-He studied in Austria with Harald Ossberger, in the Czech Republic, at the National Academy of Music, with Peter Toperczer and in Italy with Eliodoro Sollima and Bruno Canino.
+He studied with Harald Ossberger, Bruno Canino, Peter Toperczer and Eliodoro Sollima.
+He studied in Vienna and Prague.
 In 1986 he started his concert career performing hundreds of concerts worldwide.
-He appears regularly at international festivals presenting his compositions and also music by other contemporary composers.